CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Installing-on-Epic-Games.md

 Linux:
 /home/<username>/.local/share/Colossal Order/Cities_Skylines/Addons/Mods
 ```

 **DO NOT PLACE MODS IN `<game_installation_directory>\Cities_Skylines\Files\Mods` DIRECTORY.
-MOST OF THEM WON'T WORK PROPERTLY WHEN PLACED THERE.**
+MOST OF THEM WON'T WORK
+PROPERLY WHEN PLACED THERE.**

 Inside that `Mods` folder, create two new folders:

 * `TrafficManager` - for TM:PE
 * `CitiesHarmony` - for Harmony

 Make sure the folder names are correct, including the capitalisation!
-Other mods look for those exact folder names as it's the only way mods can identify each other when not running in Steam version of the game.
+Other mods look for those exact folder names as
+it's the only way mods can identify each other when not running in Steam version of the game.

-Next, double-click the zips you downloaded to view their contents (should be a load of `.dll` files) and copy those files in to the folders.
+Next, double-click the zips you downloaded to view their contents (should be a load of `.dll` files) and copy those
+files in to the folders.

 ## 4. Enable the mod